ankesh86/DataStructuresandAlgorithms/README.md

 Hash functions, open addressing, linear probing, collision handling.
 Hash table analysis, performance metrics (maximum, minimum, mean, variance).
 Chaining technique for hash table implementation, dynamic memory allocation.

+Homework 4
+Ques Context:

+Implementation and analysis of various sorting algorithms (Selection, Bubble, Insertion, Merge, Heap, and Quick Sort).
+Evaluation of sorting algorithms with different input scenarios (best, average, and worst cases).
+Comparison of sorting algorithms based on movements and comparisons.

+Concept used:

+Sorting algorithms (Selection, Bubble, Insertion, Merge, Heap, and Quick Sort) implementation.
+Time complexity analysis, best/average/worst case scenarios.
+Performance evaluation metrics (movements and comparisons).

+Document or assignment summary for readme file:
+The document presents the implementation and analysis of various sorting algorithms, including Selection Sort, Bubble Sort, Insertion Sort, Merge Sort, Heap Sort, and Quick Sort.
+It evaluates the performance of these algorithms under different input scenarios: best case (already sorted), average case (random), and worst case (reverse sorted).
+The analysis is based on the number of movements and comparisons required by each algorithm for sorting arrays of 2000 integers.
+The results are presented in tabular and graphical formats, allowing for a comparative analysis of the algorithms' efficiency and time complexities.